 Alessandra Abe Pacini

-RESEARCH INTERESTS: Space Weather, Magnetosphere, Solar Wind, Cosmic rays, Solar energetic particles, heliospheric modulation, cosmogenic isotopes, atmospheric dynamic/couplings, solar activity manifestations and related terrestrial phenomena.
+I'm interested in a broad range of Heliophysics topics: Space Weather, Magnetosphere, Solar Wind, Cosmic rays, Solar energetic particles, heliospheric modulation, cosmogenic isotopes, atmospheric dynamic/couplings, solar activity manifestations and related terrestrial phenomena.